ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 1. There is majority preference for the new audit model
     * Not met: students did not use the old or new audits and were largely ambivalent to both
 2. Changes to student confidence levels should remain minimal
-    * Met, but not related to intervention: as the new audit was not assessable, most trainees ignored it
+    * Not related to intervention: most trainees ignored the audit as it was not an assessment requirement
 3. Students feel they can accurately justify their current level of subject knowledge from the audit
     * Not met: trainees largely ignored the audit
 4. There is evidence to support that practical computing skills development has taken place